A Child's Letter to One of Our Greatest Leaders

 Image: In 1999 the village of Westfield, New York erected these statues commemorating the meeting between Abraham Lincoln and Grace Bedell on February 16, 1861.

-Grace Bedell's father was a staunch Republican and active supporter of Abraham Lincoln, and one day in October 1860, he brought home a picture of Abraham Lincoln and his running mate in the 1860 presidential election, Hannibal Hamlin.
+Grace was eleven years old in 1860, when she wrote a letter to the presidential candidate from Illinois, Abraham Lincoln.
+Grace's father was a staunch Republican and active Lincoln supporter, and one day in October 1860 he brought home a picture of Lincoln and his running mate in the 1860 presidential election, Hannibal Hamlin.

 Years later Grace explained her feelings that day: